Afrema90/Object-Oriented-Programming-Challenge-Team-Profile-Generator/README.md

 npm i
 Deployment Video Link
  https://afrema90.github.io/Object-Oriented-Programming-Challenge-Team-Profile-Generator/

+ I did this Home work with the help of my study group David And my tutor chris B and my proffersor Chris R. it took me a while but i fanaly have it done .
 User Story
 AS A manager
 I WANT to generate a webpage that displays my team's basic info